theyosh/TerrariumPI/README.md

   `sudo reboot`
 7. Go to the webinterface at http://[raspberry_ip]:8090

-If you want to use the Raspberry PI 1 wire interface, you have to manually enable it through the raspi-config and reboot once more.
+All needed options and modules are setup by the installer script.
+This means that I2C and 1Wire overlay are enabled by default.

 Make sure that your Pi is secured when you put it to the Internet.
 Would be a shame if TerrariumPI gets next fictum of '[A smart fish tank left a casino vulnerable to hackers](http://money.cnn.com/2017/07/19/technology/fish-tank-hack-darktrace/index.html)' :P

 ## Updating
 This updating is based on that the software is installed with the steps in the Installation above.
+When updating between release versions it will take more time due to database updates and cleanups.
+This can be seen in the logfile.
 1. Get a working Raspberry Pi and login as user 'pi'
   `ssh pi@[raspberry_ip]`
 2. Enter the TerrariumPI folder